chelseavalentine/Notes/SoftwareEngineering/SoftwareDevelopmentProcess.md

 6. generate test cases from test case specifications

 * __test frame__: a specification of a test
-  - eg. input str has length `size - 1`, content includes special chars; input size has value of `70`
+  - eg. input string has length `size - 1`, content includes special chars; input size has value of `70`

 TSLgenerator is a tool for this.